LennartPaduch/YT-Popular-Videos-Retrieval-Script/README.md

 **Note**: By default, the categories for primary and secondary starting arguments are set to **'All'**, **'Gaming'**, **'Comedy'** and **'Entertainment'**.
 However, you can adjust these categories in the main function of the main.py file.
 <br>
-When running the script with any other value for the --countries argument, it will only retrieve data from the 'All' category, which includes every category but is limited to a maximum of 200 videos.
+If you run the script with any value other than 'PRIMARY' or 'SECONDARY' for the --countries argument, it will retrieve data only from the 'All' category, which includes every category but is limited to a maximum of 200 videos.
+Note that the value(s) provided for --countries are case-**insensitive**.
 <br>
 <br>
 You have several options for the **--countries** argument when running the script: